vibhuappalaraju/chatApp/README.md

 The following **additional** user stories are implemented:

 - [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [x] User can logout (using logout button on bottom right) of the application and login again on a different account.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: